 Design for Manufacturing Laboratory

 The Design for Manufacturing Laboratory provides students with experience in computer-aided design and computer-aided manufacturing (CAD/CAM) systems.
-It is equipped with 4-axis computer numerical control (CNC) mills (Haas and Tormach), a CNC router (Techno-CNC), a CNC metal lathe (Haas and Techno-CNC), a drill press, a plastic injection molder, thermoforming machine, band saw, disc sander, bench grinder, polishing wheel, hand drill, sandblasting cabinet, press, foot shear, and welding station.
-The lab has the latest software technology, including Pro/ENGINEER and Rhinoceros.
+It is equipped with three-axis computer numerical control (CNC) mills (Haas and Tormach), a CNC metal lathe (Haas), a manual vertical mill, a manual lathe, a drill press, a plastic injection molder, band saw, disc sander, bench grinder, polishing wheel, hand drill, foot shear, and plastic 3D printers.
+The lab has the latest software technology, including Creo Parametric.

 Driving Safety Research Institute

-The Driving Safety Research Institute (DSRI) is home to the nation’s first and largest public simulator of its kind in the world.
-For the last 25 years, the University of Iowa has conducted advanced research and development in support of saving lives, improving quality of life, advancing technology, and improving the efficiency and productivity of the automotive and supporting industries.
+The Driving Safety Research Institute (DSRI) is home to the National Advanced Driving Simulator—one of the world’s largest and most realistic driving simulators—as well as a fleet of on-road research vehicles and a collection of other driving simulators.
+For the last 30 years, the University of Iowa has conducted advanced research and development to make roads safer and move vehicle and simulation technology forward.
 Most importantly, DSRI serves as a place where students can learn firsthand about how innovation occurs in science and engineering.

 Graphical Representation of Knowledge Lab (GROK)